Tyoda/Iconzz/README.md

 You need ago's server modlauncher for this to work.

+NOTE: This mod will not be compatible with any other mods that use icons without using this library.
+However, the worst that should happen is either this or the other mod's icons will show up as weird, random icons.
+If you find such a mod, please report it here and we'll figure something out.
+Currently <a href="https://github.com/Arathok/Wurm-Unlimited-Alchemy">Arathok's Alchemy mod</a> (version 0.8.9) is known not to be compatible.
 # Features
 Add a new icon to the game by simply adding this mod as a library in your .properties file: